 2. Junction Bridge

-At sunset, head to Junction Bridge, which crosses the Virgin River and faces south toward Springdale and the Watchman, a stunning red-rock mountain.
+For Zion National Park photos at sunset, head to Junction Bridge, which crosses the Virgin River and faces south toward Springdale and the Watchman, a stunning red-rock mountain.
 “If conditions are right, the setting sun will hit the Watchman and throw some really long light on it,” Hubbard says.

 3. Observation Point